digitsensitive/cmake-starter/README.md

 # CMake Boilerplate

 A simple CMake boilerplate.
-Have a look at the tutorial [Medium](https://link.medium.com/jzauQXj0A8).
+Have a look at the tutorial on [Medium](https://link.medium.com/jzauQXj0A8).

 ## CMake